Can’t Knock The Hussle: The Legacy of Nipsey Hussle

 According to a diagram by Data Journalist Semmi W, His business ventures were able to hire or assist upwards of 41,000 people and the projected value of his investments between 2013-2019 is in the 200 million.
 Nipsey also played an active role in establishing Destination Crenshaw: 1.3-mile open-air museum showcasing art & culture to revitalize &

-Most recently, Hussle's business partner Dave Gross revealed that they were part owners of a resort and Casino in Las Vegas, which is scheduled to open in 2020.
+recognize Black Los Angeles, which is set to open in 2020. | Most recently, Hussle's business partner Dave Gross revealed that they were part owners of a resort and Casino in Las Vegas, which is scheduled to open in 2020.
 With all he had accomplished and all he was on par to do at the time of his death it would be easy for us to wonder “what if....” and I’d be lying if I said I didn’t at times, but I take solace in knowing Hussle would want all of us to maximize our potential, creating our own value & taking ownership of whatever we create.
-I take solace in knowing that his life is a shining example of how you can take control of your destiny regardless of circumstances and make a gargantuan impact on the world by living your truth.
+I take solace in knowing that his life is a shining example of how you can take control of your destiny regardless of circumstances and make a gargantuan impact on the world by living your truth. |

 “Engine in the Lambo drownin' out the music